 Exclude the load impacts of proposed demand-side programs and separately present this data in the demand response forecast.

-Develop the base-case load forecast using the data inputs in section (1) and forecasting methodology required under section (2).
+The electric utility shall develop the base-case load forecast using the data inputs in section (1) and forecasting methodology required under section (2).
 The electric utility shall use the base-case load forecast as the reference case for all scenario and sensitivity analysis.

-Describe and document the following for the base-case load forecast:
+The electric utility shall complete the following for the base-case load forecast:

-Forecasts of the hourly load profile for each of the electric utility’s customer classes, and for the system as a whole, based on at least the most recent five
+Describe and document forecasts of the hourly load profile for each of the electric utility’s customer classes, and for the system as a whole, based on at least the most recent five

 (5) historical years and covering the first five (5) years of the forecast period.
 These forecasts must reflect daily load patterns, seasonal variability, and separately identify the influence of DER, electrification, and currently approved electric utility sponsored programs for energy efficiency and demand response.

-Forecasts of monthly and annual energy consumption for the system and for each customer class, for every year within the planning horizon based on a minimum of twenty (20) years of historical data.
+Describe and document forecasts of monthly and annual energy consumption for the system and for each customer class, for every year within the planning horizon.
 The electric utility shall disaggregate these forecasts by jurisdictional components.
 These forecasts

 shall be disaggregated by jurisdictional components or the electric utility shall provide a justification why disaggregation is not applicable.

-Forecasts of monthly peak demand for each customer class and for the system as a whole, for every year of the planning horizon based on a minimum of twenty (20) years of historical data.
+Describe and document forecasts of monthly peak demand for each customer class and for the system as a whole, for every year of the planning horizon.
 For each of these forecasts, the electric utility shall provide both coincident and non-coincident peak demand by customer class.
 The electric utility shall disaggregate these forecasts by jurisdictional components or the electric utility shall provide a justification why disaggregation is not applicable.

-How the forecast incorporates the effects of economic and demographic drivers, including, but not limited to, electricity prices, real price of competitive energy sources, income, population, and employment.
+Explain how the forecast incorporates the effects of economic and demographic drivers, which may include, but are not limited to, electricity prices, real price of competitive energy sources, income, population, and employment.
 The electric utility shall specify that the methodology explicitly models these factors, or shall explain how these effects were otherwise accounted for.

-How the forecast incorporates the impacts of applicable legal mandates, regulatory requirements, and policy-driven incentives and mandates that influence the adoption of alternative technologies, electrification of end uses, and energy efficiency measures.
+Explain how the forecast incorporates the impacts of applicable legal mandates, regulatory requirements, and policy-driven incentives and mandates that influence the adoption of alternative technologies, electrification of end uses, and energy efficiency measures.
 The electric utility shall reflect anticipated customer behavior, technology adoption, and evolving load shapes consistent with legal mandates in the forecast.

-Estimates of the monthly cooling, heating, and non-weather-sensitive components of weather-normalized load by class for the base year of the forecast.
+Provide estimates of the monthly cooling, heating, and non-weather-sensitive components of weather-normalized load by class for the base year of the forecast.

 Identify and explain any judgmental adjustments applied to statistical or model outputs, including the factors considered, rationale, and their quantitative effect.

-Graphical plots of the following:
+Provide graphical plots of the following:

 Class-level monthly energy consumption and coincident peak demand for the historical period and forecast period;